Research Report Social Genome Model Analysis of the Bridgespan Group's Billion-Dollar Bets to Improve Social Mobility

 This analysis focused on six key bets, or pathways for improving social mobility, which Bridgespan identified in consultation with experts at the Urban Institute.
 These six areas of focus were 1) improving early childhood development, (2) establishing viable pathways to careers, (3) reducing unintended pregnancies, (4) decreasing overcriminalization and overincarceration, (5) creating place-based strategies to improve access to opportunity across regions, and (6) building continuous learning and improvement capacity of social service providers.
 Using the Social Genome Model, the authors were able to size the potential impact of investments in these core areas.

-Tags Higher education Workforce development Employment and income data Family planning Child care Wages and nonwage compensation Foundations and philanthropy Delinquency and crime Head Start and elementary education Secondary education Wealth inequality Job training Mobility Children and youth
+Tags Higher education Employment and income data Family planning Child care Wages and nonwage compensation Foundations and philanthropy Employment and education Delinquency and crime Head Start and Early Head Start Secondary education Wealth inequality Job training Mobility Children and youth